sergiodjr/linux-basics/commands.md

 sudo apt-get upgrade
 ```

-*list all installed packages along with their status and other information*
+*List all installed packages along with their status and other information*
 ```
 dpkg --list
 ```